Quantifying the Relationship Between Galaxy Specific Star Formation Rate And Halo Spin For Star-forming Galaxies: Results

 \section{Results}

 Panels~a and b of Fig.~\ref{fig1} illustrate the sSFR-halo spin relation for low-mass ($M_{\star}<10^{9.5} M_{\odot}$) and high-mass ($M_{\star}>10^{9.5} M_{\odot}$) galaxies.
-Correlation analysis reveals no dependence of sSFR on halo spin, with correlation coefficients close to 0 (correlation coefficients$\simeq 0.10$ and -0.04 for the low-mass and high-mass regimes, respectively).
+Correlation analysis demonstrates a statistically significant, albeit weak, dependence of sSFR on halo spin, with correlation coefficients of CC$\approx 0.2$ and CC$\approx 0.1$ for the low-mass and high-mass regimes, respectively.
+The robustness of this trend is underscored by low $p$-values ($p=2\times10^{-19}$ and $p=1\times 10^{-3}$ for the low- and high-mass subsample, respectively), confirming that the correlation, while modest in strength, is highly significant in both regimes.
+Notably, the relationship seems to be more pronounced in low-mass systems, plausibly suggesting a stronger coupling between halo spin and star formation efficiency in dwarf galaxies compared to their more massive counterparts.

-Since environment also affects galaxy properties \citep[e.g.,][]{Moore96, Mayer01, Mastropietro05, Smith15, Kazantzidis11}, we control for environmental influences by using the galaxy group catalog by \citet{Saulder16}, applying a friends-of-friends algorithm to SDSS DR12 \citep{Alam15} and 2MASS Redshift Survey data \citep{Huchra12}, adjusted for biases (e.g., Malmquist bias).
-Isolated galaxies-those located more than three virial radii from galaxy groups-are examined again in panels~c and d of Fig.~\ref{fig1}, yielding similarly weak correlations between sSFR and $\lambda_{\rm{h}}$ (with correlation coefficients of 0.08 for the low-mass sample and -0.03 for the high-mass sample).
+Since environment also affects galaxy properties \citep[e.g.,][]{Moore96, Mayer01, Mastropietro05, Smith15, Kazantzidis11, Hua25}, we control for environmental influences by using the galaxy group catalog by \citet{Saulder16}, applying a friends-of-friends algorithm to SDSS DR12 \citep{Alam15} and 2MASS Redshift Survey data \citep{Huchra12}, adjusted for biases (e.g., Malmquist bias).
+The analysis of 2,245 isolated galaxies-defined as systems located beyond three virial radii from any galaxy group-reveals a consistent, albeit weak, correlation between sSFR and halo spin (Fig.~\ref{fig1}, panels~c \& d).
+Statistically significant trends are observed for both low-mass (CC$=0.22$, $p=2\times10^{-14}$) and high-mass (CC$=0.14$, $p=3\times10^{-6}$).